Chubek/CroonJoobGoo/README.md

 The array can contain as many objects as you desire.
 If you don't wanna pass a day and want to check "all_days", pass an empty array.
 Same is true about hour and day.
 Otherwise pass days, hours, and minutes; and it will run the job at that time.

-Supported SQL types are: MYSQL, MSSQL, POSTGRESSQL (keep in mind, it should be in capital!)
+Supported SQL types are: MYSQL, MSSQL, POSTGRESQL (keep in mind, it should be in capital!)

 The sub-config file looks like this: